What Is Email Marketing? A Complete Guide

 The only way to truly know what works for your audience is to test it.
 A/B testing, or split testing, involves sending two variations of an email to different subsets of your audience to see which one performs better.
 You can test nearly anything: subject lines, calls-to-action, send times, imagery, and even the tone of your copy.
 One brand, for instance, consistently optimizes its weekly newsletter with A/B testing to improve engagement.
 By constantly testing and analyzing the results, you can stop guessing what your audience wants and start making data-driven decisions.
 Over time, these small, incremental improvements will lead to significantly better performance across all your campaigns.

-Integrate Email with Other Channels
+Integrate Email with Your Other Marketing

 Your email marketing doesn’t operate in a silo.
 It should be a core part of your overall marketing strategy, working alongside your other channels like social media, SMS, and your website.
 A truly effective approach ensures a consistent and seamless experience for your customers, no matter where they interact with you.
 You can use email to promote a social media giveaway, send a follow-up to a customer who engaged with an SMS campaign, or drive traffic to a new blog post.
 Many brands struggle to transform email marketing into a major source of revenue, and a disconnected strategy is often the reason.
 When all your channels work together, you create a stronger, more cohesive brand experience that builds trust and encourages loyalty.